+Walk right up to automotive history at the Gilmore Car Museum as you browse through our collections and exhibit after exhibit of incredible vehicles, in a most memorable setting.
 If you take them all in, you’ll see nearly 400 vehicles, and the range of brands and models is breathtaking—everything from Model As to Cadillacs, Pierce-Arrows to Duesenbergs, Studebaker to Chevrolet, and more.
 We also have exhibits that capture the best of each automotive era—cars from the Nickel and Brass Eras to the Classics and Post-War, plus favorites from the ’50s and ’60s.

 Dazzling artwork is on display throughout the Museum, including stunning paintings of famous automotive advertisements by the late Art Fitzpatrick, beautiful watercolor renditions by Roland L. Stickney, and a 1983 Limited Edition Stanley Wanlass bronze sculpture, “Passing of the Horse,” greets visitors as they enter the Automotive Heritage Center.

 Inside the Automotive Heritage Center Research Library you’ll find a collection of over half a million items from motoring magazines to shop manuals, owner’s manuals, parts books, service bulletins, sales brochures, general reference works and club publications.
 There’s even an exceptional archive of automotive advertising materials, all available for public viewing.
-Open Monday-Friday, 9am-4pm Learn More
+Open Monday-Friday, 9am-4pm or by appointment Learn More

 Gilmore Car Museum is a public, 501(c)3 non-profit educational institution, dedicated to preserving the history and heritage of the American automobile.© 2017 Gilmore Car Museum • All Rights Reserved • Produced by Gaslight Media